syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-Blazor.md

 {% endtabs %}

-Step 7: Create a new async method with name as ``CreateWord`` and include the following code snippet to **create a Word document in Blazor** Client-Side application.
+Step 7: Create a new async method with name as ``CreateWord`` and include the following code snippet to **create a Word document in Blazor** WASM app.

 {% tabs %}